What’s Vegetarian at White Castle? Your Ultimate Guide (Updated for 2026)

 Sauces, Condiments, and Drinks

 Plenty of the condiments are vegan, which helps you dress up a slider or a box of fries.
-Ketchup, yellow mustard, BBQ, hot sauce, and marinara are all plant-based, along with regional options like Dusseldorf, Everything, and Horseradish, plus grape jelly, strawberry jam, and syrup on the breakfast side.
+Ketchup, yellow mustard, BBQ, hot sauce, and marinara are all plant-based.
+So are regional options like Dusseldorf, Everything, and Horseradish, plus grape jelly, strawberry jam, and breakfast syrup.
 The two to avoid if you’re vegan are mayo and ranch, both of which contain dairy or egg.

 Drinks are straightforward.
 Coffee, tea, bottled water, Coca-Cola products, juices, and most energy drinks are vegan.
 The one exception worth flagging is Java Monster, which contains dairy, so skip that if you’re avoiding milk.